rwjblue/cal-rs/README.md

 - Display a calendar for a given month and year
 - Customize the first day of the week (Sunday or Monday)
 - Automatically defaults to the current month and year if not specified
-- Supports leap years and correctly displays February with 29 days when applicable

 ## Usage